RAcbd/ROXTools/README.md

 - Make sure to Mark your EXP Area as explained on FAQ #2
 - Choose your Emulator from the dropdown (This is only need to be done once).
 Currently rHelper only supports Bluestacks, LDPlayer, and Nox

+rHelper Fishing Tool FAQs
-4. How to Mark Fish Area?
+1. How to Mark Fish Area?
 - Make sure the Cast/Reel Button is on the water
 - Click Mark Fish Area and it should look like this when you mark.
 - ![image](https://user-images.githubusercontent.com/22793295/126055456-3343dde2-659e-44dc-af61-87e407449db4.png)